fragcolor-xyz/shards/docs/docs/functions/macros.md

 Defines a new looped chain.

-`(defchain my-loop)` is actually a shorthand for the more verbose looped chain definition.
+`(defloop my-loop)` is actually a shorthand for the more verbose looped chain definition.
 === "Code"

     ```clojure linenums="1"